-- 4.21.
-As discussed above, the current Participating Entities (i.e. the major oil refiners) make up around 93 per cent of the Australian wholesale petroleum market.
-Independent wholesalers have increased their market share in recent years, so any change to industry dynamics that undermines their ability to effectively compete would adversely impact competition in the market. - 4.22.
-In addition, the sharing of information between the Participating Entities may increase the risk of coordinated effects.
-These coordinated effects, or concerted practices, could arise from the sharing of information about the quantities and timings of arrival of imported fuel; the volumes, compositions, or locations of stored fuels; or estimates of aggregate (including state or regional) demand for each type of fuel.
-This information sharing could facilitate withholding of supply that could lead to consumers paying higher prices for Fuel Products than in the absence of coordination. - 4.23.
-However, the ACCC considers that these anti-competitive risks are low due to the following factors: - the authorisation is limited to 6 months - the Conduct is authorised for the sole purpose of dealing with the effects of COVID-19 pandemic - the Conduct expressly excludes any exchange of commercially or competitively sensitive information relating to marketing or sales activities, which includes (without limitation) information about prices, costs, or customers - the reporting obligations set out in Conditions 1 and 2 (see below) will allow the ACCC to monitor the information being exchanged, and - the authorisation allows parties other than AIP's current members to be included in any discussions under the Conduct, subject to Condition 3 of the authorisation being satisfied (see below). - 4.24.
+- 4.27.
+However, the ACCC considers that these anti-competitive risks are low due to the following factors: - the authorisation is limited to 6 months - the Conduct is authorised for the sole purpose of dealing with the effects of COVID-19 pandemic - the Conduct expressly excludes any exchange of commercially or competitively sensitive information relating to marketing or sales activities, which includes (without limitation) information about prices, costs, or customers - the reporting obligations set out in Conditions 1 and 2 (see below) will allow the ACCC to monitor the information being exchanged, and - the authorisation allows parties other than AIP's current members to be included in any discussions under the Conduct, subject to Condition 3 of the authorisation being satisfied (see below). - 4.28.
 The ACCC therefore considers that there is likely to be minimal, if any, detriment from the Conduct.